greenelab/xswap-manuscript/manuscript.md

 The results of the second prediction task further demonstrate a high level of performance for degree-sequence-based node pair features (Figure {@fig:discrimination}).
 The edge prior was able to reconstruct the unsampled network with an AUROC of greater than 0.9 in 14 of 20 networks.
 As was observed in the first task, node pair features computed in second prediction task were highly rank-correlated, meaning the AUROC values for different features were similar.
-While performance was slightly lower in the second task than the first, we found that many networks were still well-reconstructed.
+While performance was slightly lower in the second task than the first, many networks were still well-reconstructed.
 The edge prior was the best calibrated feature for both tasks.

 In the third prediction task, we computed the three edge prediction features for paired networks representing data from PPI, TF-TG, and bioRxiv bioinformatics pre-print co-authorship.